byui-cit/wdd131/src/prepare/unit3.md

 - Web Accessibility: "What is Web Accessibility?", "How can I make accessible web pages?"
 "How can I find out how accessible a website is?", "How are these applied for the web?"
 - Design Principles : "What are the principles of graphic design?" or "Can you give an example of a design process for a website?"
+- Callback Functions in Javascript: "What is the purpose of callback functions in javascript?", "When should I use callback functions in Javascript?"
 - Javascript Array methods: "Why are there array methods in Javascript?", "What are some examples of using array methods?"
-- Functions in Javascript: "What is the purpose of functions in javascript?", "How can I write functions in Javascript?"

 ### Prompt